8 B2B Payment Trends to Be Aware of in 2024

 For example, a traveling B2B sales representative can send an invoice and securely process client payments remotely via phone.
 This app-based approach brings convenience over issuing physical invoices or only accessing financial systems from a desktop in the office.
 Contactless and eCommerce payments are forecasted to account for 50% of total wallet spending by 2025, up from 36% in 2020 based on Juniper Research – further evidencing the shift towards mobile experiences.

-As mobile payment innovation continues across B2B financial services, businesses can tap into the flexibility and integration capabilities that mobile delivers over legacy tools.
+As mobile payment innovation continues across B2B financial services, businesses can tap into the flexibility and mobile payment integration capabilities that mobile delivers over legacy tools.
 This allows management teams to accelerate the scale and react to market dynamics in real time.

 Virtual Cards